romanovichim/TonFunClessons_Eng/9lesson/ninthlesson.md

 ## What is the Jetton standard in TON

-The standard for a fungible token in TON is Jetton, the description of the standard is [here] (https://github.com/ton-blockchain/TIPs/issues/74).
+The standard for a fungible token in TON is Jetton, the description of the standard is [here](https://github.com/ton-blockchain/TIPs/issues/74).
 The Jetton standard token should consist of two types of smart contracts:
 - master contract
 - contract wallet